apmoore1/example_augmentation/README.md

 ## Number of instances
 Laptop Train - 1851 - 58 batches with batch size 32
 Restaurant Train - 2882 - 91 batches with batch size 32

+# Extract the predicted targets
+The data from the predicted targets can be found at the following Path `../predicted_targets_train.txt` which used a state of the art Target Extraction method.
+We want to first find all of the targets and then find the related confidence scores.